mdj0025/2210-hands-on/total-orders/README.md

       }
    ```

+1. Submit `Student.java` to Hands-On: Total Orders (Comparable) in Vocareum to document your progress.

 1. Open `ClassRoll.java` in jGRASP and compile it.

 1. Use `ClassRoll.java` to informally test your implementation of the natural order of Students.
 Note that you do not have to address the shuffling or `Comparator` aspect of the `ClassRoll` class yet.
 Just run the file as-is.